develop-biology/bio.lib/README.md

 It is an error if a member is declared in both a `()` and `[]`.
 The same symbol can be used in a `<>` as in either `()` or `[]`, since the meaning of `<>` is dependent on the object to which it applies and will never be used for member definition.

+Surfaces may be accessed by their name or simply by their index using the `[]` operator in an executable expression.

+Any symbols which begin with `__` (2 underscores) are compiler defined and may not be changed.
+It is illegal for your variables to begin with underscores.

 ## Simple Neuron Example
 An example of a Neuron could be: